Dooni0harbi/Robot_Dog_Double_Layer_PCB_W6T1/README.md

     └── 3d bottom.png
 ```

----

-# ✅ Task Implementation

-The required PCB task was successfully implemented in **EasyEDA** through the following workflow:

-**Schematic Design → Convert Schematic to PCB → Board Outline & 2-Layer PCB Setup → Component Placement → Route Tracks → Copper Area → Export PCB BOM → 3D Preview**

-The final result is a **75 mm × 35 mm double-layer PCB** designed to organize the main electronic connections of the quadruped robot dog into one structured board.

----

 ##  Internship Context

 This task was completed as part of my **Robotics Engineering Internship at Smart Methods (الأساليب الذكية)** within the **Electronics & Electrical Power Engineering Track**.

-Through this task, I practically applied the concepts and skills taught during the training, including:

-* Electronic Schematic design
-* PCB layout development
-* Board Outline configuration
-* Double-layer PCB design
-* Component placement
-* Track routing
-* Copper Area implementation
-* PCB BOM generation
-* 3D PCB inspection

-The PCB is also part of the broader **Robot Dog project**, where the concepts and skills learned throughout the Robotics Engineering internship are being applied within one integrated robotic system.